310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Madara %}
 Yeah, so much that it startled me.
-He’s the type to be way too mindful and considerate about things, so you should properly tell him everything to ease his mind.
+He’s the type to be way too mindful and considerate about things, so you should properly tell him eeeverything to ease his mind.

 He’s not ashamed of losing, but of being unable to fight.
 If he doesn’t know what’s going on, he can’t involve himself in it, nor can he fight.